SAP/generator-easy-ui5/README.md

 ## To-Do

 The following aspects/features are not yet implemented:
-* Add more target platforms:
-  * SAP Cloud Platform Neo environment
-  * SAP NetWeaver
+* Add SAP NetWeaver as a target platform
+* Decouple the sub-generators from the main flow.
+E.g. so that app router modules can be added after the generation of the UI5 web app.

 Contributions are very much appreciated.

 ## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, Version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.